Scheidemann cabinet: Left-wing uprisings

-The strong showing of the Weimar Coalition parties in the elections of 19 January 1919 were another disappointment for the radical left after the KPD and USPD had been further roused to anger against the government by the bloody suppression of the Spartacist uprising.
-Between February and May 1919 numerous "wild" strikes (i.e. without union authorization), armed uprisings and occupation of plants (especially in the mining industry around Halle and in the Ruhr) took place.
+The strong showing of the Weimar Coalition parties in the elections of 19 January 1919 was another disappointment for the radical left after the KPD and USPD had been further roused to anger against the government by the bloody suppression of the Spartacist uprising.
+Between February and May 1919, numerous "wild" strikes (i.e., without union authorisation), armed uprisings and occupation of plants (especially in the mining industry around Halle and in the Ruhr) took place.
 The workers and their leaders demanded preservation and expansion of the council system, the socialisation of key industries, democratisation of the military via soldiers' councils, higher wages and better working conditions.
 The government used paramilitary and regular troops to crush left-wing uprisings and council republics.
 In February, government forces occupied the North Sea ports.
 Also in February, Freikorps and regular units moved into central Germany and subsequently occupied Gotha and Halle.
 In April, Magdeburg, Helmstadt and Braunschweig were taken, followed by Leipzig and Eisenach in May and Erfurt in June.

 In Berlin, the radical left parties organised a general strike to achieve the democratisation of the armed forces.
 The KPD tried to turn the strike into an insurrection.
 This resulted in a state of emergency being declared.
 On 9 March, Reichswehr Minister Gustav Noske, endowed with executive power, authorised the military and police to shoot instantly "anyone encountered who is fighting government troops with arms".
 Around 1,000 people died in the Berlin March Battles.

-In Bavaria a council republic called the Bavarian Soviet Republic had been declared, and the government saw a serious risk of the state seceding from Germany.
+In Bavaria, a council republic called the Bavarian Soviet Republic had been declared, and the government saw a serious risk of the state seceding from Germany.
 In mid-April, the government intervened militarily, and Munich was taken on 1 May.
-Once again, hundreds of people including many civilians were killed in the fighting.
+Once again, hundreds of people, including many civilians, were killed in the fighting.
 The left-wing uprisings were accompanied by widespread strikes that escalated to a form of civil war in some parts of the country, notably in the Ruhr area.
 The strikes and resulting economic disruptions were a serious threat to Germany's stability, as the supply of food to the population was already tenuous.
 Since the Allies had threatened to cut off food shipments to a striking Germany and any losses in tax income would make it harder yet to comply with their demands, the strikes were directly endangering negotiations about extensions of the Armistice.